 Taking these steps will help ensure that your customers have a positive experience and are encouraged to leave a great review.

-Complete your shipping profiles to represent processing times to your buyers accurately.
-Be sure to mark orders as shipped to help buyers know when to expect their items.
+Complete your delivery profiles to represent processing times to your buyers accurately.
+Be sure to mark orders as dispatched to help buyers know when to expect their items.

 Make sure your About section is complete.
 Read more about telling your story.